 Spelling variations were extremely common in medieval names, since scribes from that era recorded names according to sound rather than a standard set of rules.
 McTeer has appeared in various documents spelled MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.

 Early Notables of the McTeer family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early McTeer Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early McTeer Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McTeer family to Ireland

 Some of the McTeer family moved to Ireland, but this topic is not covered in this excerpt.